Skyggedans/rw_camera/example/README.md

 # rw_camera_example

-Demonstrates how to use the rw_camera plugin
+Demonstrates how to use the rw_camera plugin.